 Prepaids in the various funds represent insurance premiums paid for coverage that will benefit the subsequent period.
 Prepaids in the government-wide statements represent retirement benefits that will benefit a future period.
+Prepaids are recorded using the consumption method.

 PROPERTY HELD FOR RESALE